ZhengboZhang/ZhengboZhang.github.io/_pages/about.md

 Email: zhangzhengbo2025@ia.ac,cn

 # 🔥 News
-- *2025.12*: &nbsp;🎉🎉 One paper on Deep Search was accepted by TMLR!
+- *2025.12*: &nbsp;🎉🎉 One paper on Deep Research was accepted by TMLR!
 - *2025.12*: &nbsp;🎉🎉 One paper on Nighttime light image was accepted by Scientific Data!
 - *2025.06*: &nbsp;🎉🎉 Graduate from CAU, and I'm the Outstanding Graduate of Beijing Ordinary Colleges and Universities!
 - *2024.09*: &nbsp;🎉🎉 I am pre-admitted to CASIA as a Ph.D. student!